 Even with careful thought and planning, you’re likely to make some major changes in direction during your career — especially in the early stages.
 If you leave college with a degree in one area but end up working in a completely different career track, you won’t be the first.
 That’s OK.
 People change.

 I’ve seen this process unfold time and again with the college students and new grads I mentor, as well as those I meet through my involvement in organizations like Enactus and Beta Alpha Psi.
 And it’s happened in my own career.
 I started in public accounting before transitioning to recruitment.
 I’ve spent 30 years with Robert Half, and I could not have imagined this is where life would lead me when I walked off campus for the last time.

-So, if your immediate career outlook is a bit murky after graduation, don’t be discouraged.
+If your immediate career outlook is a bit murky after graduation, don’t be discouraged.
 You will likely experience some stops and starts and unexpected turns over the next few years.
 That’s normal.
-A smart approach, I believe, is to consistently pursue work that you believe will make the best use of your talent — and likely to leave you feeling fulfilled.
+A smart approach, I believe, is to consistently pursue work you believe will make the best use of your talent — and likely to leave you feeling fulfilled.
 It might take a while to discover the right career path, but with persistence, patience and flexibility, you no doubt will.

 Paul McDonald is senior executive director at Robert Half.
 He writes and speaks frequently on hiring, workplace and career management topics.
 Over the course of more than 30 years in the recruiting field, McDonald has advised thousands of company leaders and job seekers on how to hire and get hired.